MechSimulator

 3 Simulate Mode

-4 Explore Mode
+5 Explore Mode

 Explore mode contains 12 concept cards sorted into three categories: Kinematics, Vectors, and Applications.
-Each card covers one topic — such as the range equation, velocity components, maximum height formula, or the effect of air resistance — with a definition, formula, canvas diagram, and a worked numerical example.
+Each card covers one topic — such as the range equation, velocity components, maximum height formula, or the effect of air resistance — with a definition, formula, and a worked numerical example.

 This mode is ideal for building a solid conceptual foundation before attempting calculations.
 Use the category pills to filter topics, then click any card to open its detailed explanation.

-5 Practice & Quiz
+6 Practice & Quiz

 Practice mode generates unlimited random problems covering range, maximum height, time of flight, and velocity components.
 Enter your answer and press Check.
 If incorrect, the full step-by-step solution appears so you can identify your mistake.
 Your running score tracks accuracy across the session.